 LEARN MORE ABOUT POTENTIAL MAJORS

-- understanding the details of major/program requirements,
+- understanding the details of major/program requirements

-- getting a good sense of the sort of work the major requires.
+- getting a good sense of the sort of work the major requires

-- networking with professors and administrators who will help you complete a program.
+- networking with professors and administrators who will help you complete a program

-- meeting other students who are interested in the field as well.
+- meeting other students who are interested in the field as well

-- thinking about career pathways from a major.
+- thinking about career pathways from a major

 You might also be looking for information on the options for a supplementary major, minor, or concentration.
 The format of these meetings varies from department to department.
-For some, the meetings are organized in a lecture format with multiple speakers who will give general information and then take questions; others are very informal drop-in hours where students can talk one-on-one with a DUS.
+For some, the meetings are organized in a lecture format with multiple speakers who will give general information and then take questions; others offer informal drop-in hours where students can talk one-on-one with a DUS.

 Financial Aid Update

-All families seeking financial assistance for the 2018-2019 academic year are reminded of the importance of filing the 2018/2019 Renewal Free Application for Federal Student Aid (Renewal FAFSA) and the CSS PROFILE Application by April 25, 2018.
+All families seeking financial assistance for the 2021/2022 academic year are reminded of the importance of filing the 2021/2022 Renewal Free Application for Federal Student Aid (Renewal FAFSA) and the CSS PROFILE Application by April 15, 2021.
 The timely completion of the application process is your key to applying for state, federal, and/or institutional aid, including grants, scholarships, loans, and work.
 Applications are available in the Office of Financial Aid and online.
 Please contact the Office of Financial Aid directly with any questions related to Notre Dame’s financial aid application process.